AnyChart/AnyChart-React/README.md

 #### Direct download

-All binaries are located in [dist](https://github.com/AnyChart/AnyChart-React/tree/master/dist) folder.
+Binaries are in the [dist](https://github.com/AnyChart/AnyChart-React/tree/master/dist) folder.

 ## Quick Start
 Here is a basic sample that shows how to add a chart: